 Consignment stores act as an intermediary between the product owner and buyer.
 They stock and supervise products until they are sold and then pay the product owner.
 Thus, consignment stores need flexible point-of-sale (POS) systems that not only manage sales and inventory but address the specific needs of consignors, such as frequent communication and store credit management.

-We looked at nearly a dozen POS systems specifically for their functionality in consignments, whether as part of the system or using an add-on.
-We found the five best consignment POS systems for small businesses are:
+We looked at nearly a dozen POS systems specifically for their functionality, examining both native tools and add-ons.
+In our evaluation, the six best POS systems for consignment stores are:

-- Rain POS: Best for consignment shops that need work orders, such as those that sell furniture, electronics, or antiques
+- Rain: Best for consignment shops that need work orders

 - SimpleConsign: Best for multistore and franchises